encoredev/encore/docs/develop/services-and-apis.md

 ## Defining a service

-An Encore service consists of a regular Go package that defines **one or more APIs**.
+With Encore you define a service by [defining one or more APIs](#defining-apis) within a regular Go package; the package name is used as the service name.

-The package name is the service name.
+Within a service, you can also have multiple sub-packages, which is a good way to define components.

-Within a service, you can have multiple packages; this is a good way to define components.
+Note that only the service package can define APIs, any sub-packages within a service cannot themselves define APIs.
-Note that only the **service package** can define APIs; sub-packages within a service cannot themselves define APIs.
-However, if it makes sense you can define an API in the service package that simply calls a function within one of the sub-packages.
+You can however define an API in the service package that calls a function within a sub-package.

 ## Defining APIs

-So if what defines a service is having one or more APIs, how do we define an API, then?
-It's simple:
+Defining an API is simple, you define a regular function and use the `//encore:api` annotation to tell Encore that this is an API.
+In the example below, we define the API endpoint `Ping`, in the `hello` service.

 ```go
 package hello // service name